misol1/gotoxy/README.md

 (*)  Use 'k' for current color, 'u/U' for console fgcol/bgcol (e.g. \kU)
 (**) Same as (*), but precede with '-' to force color and ignore color control
-     codes (-16 to force black).
+     codes.
 Precede with '+' to ignore all control codes.
 ```

 cmdwiz.exe